Our residency program has eight positions available, each offered through the Match at the RL-1 level.

 The Department of Orthopedic Surgery participates in the Electronic Residency Application Service (ERAS).
 The program interviews individuals who graduate from LCME accredited medical schools.
 More information about applying electronically is available through the ERAS website.
 The Department of Orthopedic Surgery will be using a software application, ScutMonkey, to gather data from ERAS applications in order to easily sort through applications and build our interview lists.
 Please click here for what this means for you.

 We require three letters of recommendation, and USMLE Step 1 transcript uploaded through ERAS.
-WE ALSO REQUIRE BOTH USMLE STEP 2 RESULTS (both CK and CS) UPLOADED THROUGH ERAS BY FEBRUARY 1, 2021 in order to be ranked by our program
+We require USMLE STEP 2 CS and CK Results uploaded through ERAS in order to be ranked by our program - requirement on hold for 2021 due to Covid-19.

 The J-1 alien physician visa sponsored by ECFMG is the preferred visa status for foreign national trainees in all UMN graduate medical education programs; therefore, the Department of Orthopedic Surgery Residency program sponsors only J-1 visas.
 We do not sponsor H-1B visas.
 More information on the J-1 visa can be found on the UMN-GME webpage.